 This immense boost in stock market involvement results from the social justice resurgence and pandemic situation.
 COVID-19 social distancing mandates and lockdowns made people spend less money and time on recreational activities.
 Suddenly, young adults had surplus resources to invest and sufficient time to consider their options.

-You can also be part of this revolution and contribute to closing the racial wealth gap by considering black-owned investment firms.
+Be a part of the revolution and contribute to closing the racial wealth gap by considering Black-owned investment firms.

 Why You Should Consider Black Finance Institutions